nerabits/Surge-Manual/policy/proxy.md

 #### Parameters

 * `shadow-tls-password`: Required.
-Must match the server's setting.
+It must match the server's setting.
 * `shadow-tls-sni`: Optional.
 The SNI will be sent to the server during the TLS handshake in plain.
 If not set, no SNI will be sent.